Reinforcement-Learning-Seminar-SUSTech/Reinforcement-Learning-Seminar-SUSTech.github.io/README.md

 # Reinforcement-Learning-Seminar-SUSTech.github.io
-web page for the seminar
+Info web page for the seminar in SUSTech in summer of 2021

+You can visit [home page](https://reinforcement-learning-seminar-sustech.github.io/) to check the information for the seminar